lsst/rtn-045/index.rst

-To the right of the logo list the RSP deployment, the LSST Science Pipelines version, the container size, the data release, and the date last verified to run.
+To the right of the logo list the RSP deployment, the LSST Science Pipelines version, the container size, the data release, the date last verified to run, the repository, and the DOI.

 In the second markdown cell, write five short statements in the same cell, each on a new line.